dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 FROM 'path/to/csv_file.csv';
 ```

-DuckDB's CSV auto-detection algorithm is an important tool to facilitate the exploration of CSV files.
+DataMiner's CSV auto-detection algorithm is an important tool to facilitate the exploration of CSV files.
 With its default options, it has a low impact on the total cost of loading and reading CSV files.
 Its main goal is to always be capable of reading files, doing a best-effort job even on files that are ill-defined.

 We have a list of points related to the sniffer that we would like to improve in the future.